 * Click here for rating key

-St. Cecilia Restaurant Review: Replacing Buckhead Life Restaurant Group's BluePointe, St. Cecilia by Atlanta restaurateur Ford Fry was designed by The Meyer Davis Studio.
-The massive, light-filled 11,000-square-foot space features a second floor private room.
+St. Cecilia Restaurant Review: Atlanta restaurateur Ford Fry’s Mediterranean seafood establishment is a light-filled 11,000-square-foot space designed by Meyer Davis Studio featuring a second-floor private room.
 Playful, European beach-inspired photographs line the walls.
 On the main level, three stone chef’s tables together seat 12 in front of the icy crudo bar.
 A roaring mini-hearth visible in the shiny stainless steel open kitchen roasts the fish of the day.
 To start, select a classic cocktail or a glass of wine from the solidly composed wine list, an exciting assortment of unusual options.
 Then share an appetizer of salt cod beignets accompanied by lemon and a caper-studded aïoli.
-Other choices tempt too, however, including the range of raw fish and the grilled octopus.
-The menu changes daily depending on the fresh fish.
-We went with scallops, nearly always on the menu, and hake, which is occasionally available; currently, triggerfish is a usual offering, and skate wing is a regular item.
-Chicken, steak and veal are alternative proteins, while vegetarians may compose fine plates of vegetables and there are a couple of meat-free pasta dishes.
-For dessert, the honey-drizzled house-made ricotta is a Mediterranean classic.
+Other selections tempt too, however, including the range of raw fish and the grilled octopus.
+We went with scallops, nearly always on the menu, and hake, which is occasionally available; triggerfish and skate wing may appear from time to time, among the more unusual offerings.
+Chicken and steak constitute alternative proteins, while vegetarians may compose plates of vegetables and there are a couple of meat-free pasta dishes.
+Pastry chef Chrysta Poulos’ Italian-inspired desserts make choosing a difficult assignment: examples include panini di gelato and bomboloni (donuts) ﬁlled with house-made ricotta and honey-cinnamon syrup.